 Look at your development's Declaration of Covenants, Conditions, Restrictions, and Easements ("CC&Rs") to see if it contains any provisions relating to homeowner-HOA disputes and attorney's fees.

 You might find an attorney's fees clause that allows the prevailing party in a lawsuit to recover attorney's fees from the other party.
 If so, the HOA must pay your attorney's fees if you bring your dispute to court and win.
 Of course, if you lose, you'll be responsible to pay your own attorney's fees, plus attorney's fees incurred by the HOA.
+It's a gamble.

 Sometimes a development's CC&Rs require that any disputes between a homeowner and the HOA must go to arbitration or mediation.
 Who pays attorney fees in these situations again depends on the terms of the CC&Rs.
-If the CC&Rs grant attorney fees to the prevailing party only in "a case at law," then the provision is will likely be interpreted as inapplicable to fees incurred for arbitration or mediation.
+If the CC&Rs grant attorney fees to the prevailing party only in "a case at law," then the provision will likely be interpreted as inapplicable to fees incurred for arbitration or mediation.

-So you see, your question is a bit complicated.
+As you see, your question is a bit complicated.
 When it comes to a dispute with your HOA, your best bet is to work hard to resolve your HOA issues without resorting to the court system.